dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 OrganizeImports.groupedImports = Merge
 ```

+The exact configuration you'd pick will be up to needs and taste.
+The point is to let a machine handle the rest.

 # Core abstractions and effect system

-Core abstractions buy us the capability to not repeat ourselves, and effect systems help us increase program correctness, build resource-safe and cancellation-safe code, and write parallel and concurrent programs in a concise and safe manner.
+Core abstractions buy us the capability to not repeat ourselves.
+Effect systems help us increase program correctness, build resource-safe and cancellation-safe code, and write parallel and concurrent programs in a concise and safe manner.

 For core data types and abstractions, I've went with `cats`, and its companion `cats-effect` as an effect system.